programmerPrati/Base_CNN/README.md

 # Base CNN: Deep Learning Architecture from Scratch

 This repository implements a  **Convolutional Neural Network (CNN)** architecture built entirely from scratch in Python.
-By avoiding high-level abstractions, this project serves as a deep dive into the fundamental mathematics of feature extraction and gradient-based optimization—skills.
+By avoiding high-level abstractions, this project serves as a deep dive into the mathematics of feature extraction.

 ## Core Architecture
 The network is designed as a sequential pipeline of custom-built layers: